MoseleyBioinformaticsLab/MESSES/_sources/experiment_description_schema.rst.txt

    * This protocol could be a protocol for the measurement record or the entity that was measured.
    * This repeats the raw file field less, but requires the creation of many protocols that will likely dominate the protocol table, all to hold a raw file name or path.
-   * It is also not as straightforward to determine which raw file goes with which measurement since you have to match up the entity.id and/or protocol.id from the measurement record with those on the storage protocol.
+   * It is also not as straightforward to determine which raw file goes with which measurement, since you have to match up the entity.id and/or protocol.id from the measurement record with those on the storage protocol.

    :raw-html:`<p></p>`